tocchan/guildhall/mp2/assignments/a05-friction/README.md

 ## Grading
-- [ ] Expose Friction controls for objects
+- [ ] 20%: Expose Friction controls for objects
-- [ ] Implement a hacky `drag` and `angular_drag`
+- [ ] 10%: Implement a hacky `drag` and `angular_drag`
-- [ ] Friction and Drag appear in the debug view;
+- [ ] 10%: Friction and Drag appear in the debug view;
-- [ ] Expose contraint controls for objects
+- [ ] 30%: Expose contraint controls for objects
-- [ ] Ability to control time for only the game simulation (using a nested clock).
+- [ ] 10%: Ability to control time for only the game simulation (using a nested clock).
-- [ ] Add console command to save all static objects to a file (your choice between XML or Binary format)
+- [ ] 10%: Add console command to save all objects to a file (your choice between XML or Binary format)
-- [ ] Add console command to load all static objects to a file.
+- [ ] 10%: Add console command to load all objects to a file.

 ## Resources